This post has been crazy popular over the internet, and these are the originals!

 I used scraps of molding on other wings

-The patina on this baluster piece is perfect!
+The patina on this spindle is perfect,

 I left it as is and tried to match the wings to it with paint